MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/POS-UX-modernization.md

 ## Enhanced date picker

-To enable intuitive interactions, the date picker in the Store Commerce app has been updated to a React control.
+To enable intuitive interactions, the date picker in the Store Commerce app is updated to a React control.
 This feature is available starting with the Commerce 10.0.39 release.

 ## Persist zoom level

-Store associates can persist the zoom settings to fix their display and avoid adjusting it every time the application is reopened.
-This is especially useful for users who run the devices in kiosk mode without a keyboard and mouse.
+Store associates can persist the zoom settings to fix their display and avoid adjusting it every time the application is reopened, which is especially useful for users who run the devices in kiosk mode without a keyboard and mouse.
 This feature is available starting with the Commerce 10.0.39 release.

 ## Payment capture improvements

-To enable intuitive payment workflows in POS application, pay by credit card, cash, and check flows have been updated to provide a consistent and enhanced user experience.
+To enable intuitive payment workflows in POS application, pay by credit card, cash, and check flows are updated to provide a consistent and enhanced user experience.
 The rest of the payment method flows will be refreshed in a future release.
 For more information on the payment capture improvements, see [Check out faster with optimized payment flows](dev-itpro/faster-checkout-pos.md).
 This feature is available starting with the Commerce 10.0.40 release.

 ## Fluent design

-To improve performance, allow for extensibility, and remove legacy patterns, the number pad in the Store Commerce app has been updated to a React control in the payment workflows.
-This prepares for a future larger React upgrade that will extend to the transaction page, and also enables customers to create their own custom views in React.
+To improve performance, allow for extensibility, and remove legacy patterns, the number pad in the Store Commerce app is updated to use a React control in the payment workflows.
+This change prepares for a future larger React upgrade that extends to the transaction page, and also enables customers to create their own custom views in React.